Coco Levy Fund scam: Background

+An audit report showed that the coco levy fund was also used to fund Imelda Marcos's projects, such as the 1974 Miss Universe Pageant and the Coconut Palace construction.

 In 1975, for two years, coco levy funds paid by coco farmers amounted to ₱2.14 million, but only 32% of receipts were registered.
 After P.D.
 961 of 1976, and public display of cronyism, such as turning over coco funds to Cojuangco and Defense Minister Juan Ponce Enrile, coco farmers defied martial law in protests.
 Small protests and defiance were shown by turning CocoFed groups into anti-Marcos meetings.
 Coco farmers coops/protests grew by 1980 and became a solid foundation of the anti-Marcos movement in the countryside.
 The Marcos dictatorship met the coco farmers' resistance with violence.
 Most notable of which are the Daet and Guinayangan (Quezon) massacres.

 By 1982, coco levy funds extracted ₱70 billion from coco farmers.
 Every penny was used by Marcos cronies to entrench themselves in wealth.
 The funds were siphoned by Marcos and his cronies into at least 14 holding companies: Soriano Shares Inc., ASC Investors Inc., Roxas Shares Inc., ARC Investors Inc., Toda Holdings Inc., AP Holdings Inc., Fernandez Holdings Inc., SMC Officers Corps Inc., Te Deum Resources Inc., Anglo Ventures Inc., Randy Allied Ventures Inc., Rock Steel Resources Inc., Valhalla Properties Ltd Inc., and First Meridian Development Inc.

 Additionally, over the 10 years of collection, Cojuangco, Maria Clara Lobregat, and Enrile were board members or chairpersons of PCA, UCPB, COCOFED and Unicom.
 Enrile, then Senate President, was chair of PCA and Unicom, which he used to get equities from Primex Coco, Pacific Royal, Clear Mineral, and other entities.
 Danding Cojuangco allegedly used his coco levy positions to funnel money and was used as leverage to further his businesses.
 Most notable were the UCPB and the SMC, both of which were supposedly purchased directly through coco levy money by Imelda Marcos and Danding Cojuangco.

 After the Marcos regime was toppled by the People Power Revolution of 1986, coconut farmers filed numerous cases against Marcos, Cojuangco, and Enrile for squandering farmers' money.